 - Don’t spend a ton of time on customizing themes – focus on your content!

 - If you want an even faster theme that’s super easy to use (and almost impossible to break), use Acabado.
 It’s built by the Income School guys – and it’s pretty awesome.
 It’s not super customizable (unless you know how to code), but it’s a great option to get you started.
 And if you invest in the Project 24 course, you get a free license to use Acabado (as long as your membership is active).
-Acabado also has a single-use or lifetime licensing option if you’d prefer that route.
+Acabado also has a single-year or lifetime licensing option if you’d prefer that route.

 Overall, the two themes I generally recommend to beginners are the generic WordPress theme (WordPress releases one for every year, so get whatever the current version is) and Acabado.
 Once you’ve gotten a bunch of content written and you’ve got more experience, then you can try different themes – or code your own.